 DFID’s Trade Development Work in Southern Africa

-The overall aims of DFID’s trade programmes are potentially transformational in the long term but we found serious deficiencies in TradeMark Southern Africa (TMSA), which have impeded its progress to date and which were jeopardising its potential to generate a meaningful impact for the region’s poor.
-The shortcomings that we saw in the programme and its serious deficiencies in governance; financial management; procurement; value for money; transparency of spending; delivery and impact, as well as its failure to use DFID’s body of knowledge in trade and poverty, have led to a marking of Red for the programme.
-This is the first time that we have used the Red traffic light.
+DFID’s trade programmes are potentially transformational but we found serious deficiencies in TradeMark Southern Africa (TMSA), which have impeded its progress to date and jeopardized its potential to generate a meaningful impact for the people living in poverty in the region.
+The shortcomings that we found included serious deficiencies in governance; financial management; procurement; value for money; transparency of spending; delivery and impact, as well as a failure to use DFID’s body of knowledge in trade and poverty.

-We were so concerned that we alerted DFID to these issues as soon as our initial fieldwork was completed in May 2013.
-As a result of our original alert, DFID carried out a Management Assurance Review led by the Internal Audit Department.
-This review verified a number of our concerns and also discovered a payment made to the Government of Zimbabwe in contravention of UK Government policy.
+Due to the seriousness of these findings, we alerted DFID to these issues as soon as our initial fieldwork was completed in May 2013.
+As a result of this, DFID’s Internal Audit Department carried out a review which verified a number of our findings and also discovered a payment made to the Government of Zimbabwe in contravention of UK policy.

-On 4 December, the Secretary of State for International Development, having been presented with our report and the evidence that DFID Internal Audit Department, gathered as a result of our warnings, announced the closure of the TradeMark Southern Africa programme.
+On 4 December 2013, the Secretary of State for International Development, as a result of our report and the subsequent evidence from DFID’s Internal Audit Department, announced the closure of the TradeMark Southern Africa programme.

-Central to our recommendations is that, as a prerequisite of any future trade development programme, DFID should undertake comprehensive analysis of the impact on trade and the poor, both at the outset and throughout implementation; and build in mitigating actions to alleviate any negative effects.
+Recommendation 4 : As a prerequisite of any future trade development programme, DFID should undertake comprehensive analysis of the impact on trade and the poor both at the outset and throughout implementation; and build in mitigating actions to alleviate any negative effects.